As climate conference looms, investors struggle to factor the environment in

 Of the 350 equity- or bond-focused firms that Reuters examined in detail who published PRI reports, only 83 said they had met all three of these commitments.
 A further 195 firms with combined assets of roughly $28 trillion failed to meet at least one of the measures, while 72 firms with combined assets of just over $11 trillion met none of them.

-Among that last group were JPMorgan Asset Management (JPM.N), which manages $1.7 trillion; Aberdeen Asset Management (ADN.L), which manages $490 billion; and UBS Global Asset Management UBSN.VX, which manages $652 billion.
+Among that last group were JPMorgan Asset Management, which manages $1.7 trillion; Aberdeen Asset Management, which manages $490 billion; and UBS Global Asset Management, which manages $652 billion.

 Both JPMorgan and UBS declined to comment, while Aberdeen said it was in the process of enhancing its ESG activity and would meet the objectives next year.